rwf2/Rocket/CONTRIBUTING.md

 If you make changes to codegen, run the UI tests for stable and nightly with `test.sh +stable --ui` and `test.sh +nightly --ui`.
 If there are failures, update the outputs with `TRYBUILD=overwrite test.sh +nightly --ui` and `TRYBUILD=overwrite test.sh +stable --ui`.
-Inspect the changes and ensure they are reasonable.
+Look at the diff to see what's changed.
+Ensure that error messages properly attribute (i.e., visually underline or point to) the source of the error.
+For example, if a type need to implement a trait, then that type should be underlined.
+We strive to emit the most helpful and descriptive error messages possible.

 ### API Docs

+If you make changes to documentation, you should build the API docs and verify that your changes look as you expect.
 API documentation is built with [mk-docs.sh] and output to the usual `target/docs` directory.
 By default, the script will `clean` any existing docs to avoid potential caching issues.
 To override this behavior, use `mk-docs.sh -d`.

 ## Code Style Conventions
 [Code Style Conventions]: #code-style-conventions